phytec/partup/doc/usage.rst

 install [OPTION…] *PACKAGE* *DEVICE*
    Install a partup PACKAGE to DEVICE

-   -s, --skip-checksums    Skip checksum verification for all input files

 package [OPTION…] *PACKAGE* *FILES…*
    Create a partup PACKAGE with the contents FILES